-For the same scene, octree and the proposed adaptive-octree consume two orders of magnitude less storage space compared to point clouds.
-The proposed adaptive-octree structure requires a bit more storage than the traditional octree due to its additional record of bounding boxes for each object.
+For the same scene, octree and our adaptive-octree consume two orders of magnitude less storage compared to point clouds.
+Our adaptive-octree requires a bit more storage than the traditional octree due to its additional record of bounding boxes for each object.
 However, at the same depth, the adaptive-octree exhibits a much higher mEOR compared to the octree.
 This means that the space described by the adaptive-octree is more closely aligned with the target regions.
-In summary, the adaptive-octree structure requires much less storage space than point clouds and provides more accurate occupancy information than a traditional octree.
+In summary, the adaptive-octree requires much less storage space than point clouds and provides more accurate occupancy information than a traditional octree.

 \textbf{Path Planning Efficiency based on Octree-Graph.} To further verify the efficiency of our method, we conduct path planning experiments using A* \cite{astar} and Jump Point Search \cite{JPS} algorithms on the HM3DSem \cite{hm3dsem} dataset, where the point cloud representation and our Octree-Graph are compared.
 It can be seen from Tab. \ref{tab:path_planning_com} that Octree-Graph uses much less storage space and spends much less time.
 This is crucial for real-world deployment.